Power of Attorney

 Living Will, Healthcare Power of Attorney, and Advance Medical Directive

 A living will states your wishes about how you should be cared for if you are incapacitated.
 A living will usually addresses resuscitation and desired quality of life and end of life treatments including identifying treatments you do not want to receive.
 A health care power of attorney is a document that grants authority to an agent to make health care decisions for your benefit if you are unable to make such decisions or unable to communicate such decisions.
 Because it is difficult to anticipate every health care decision that might have to be made, a health care power of attorney gives your agent broad authority to make health care decisions.
 A health care power of attorney is generally broader in scope than a living will or an advance medical directive that does not include a health care power of attorney.
-However, an advance medical directive often includes both a health care power of attorney and a living will.
-Charles Alton prepares health care powers of attorney, living wills, and advance medical directives that include both a healthcare power of attorney and a living will.
-He takes the time to discuss your beliefs and concerns with you before preparing the type of document that you believe will best meet your wishes.

 For professional and experienced legal assistance in preparing powers of attorney, living wills, health care powers of attorney, and advance medical directives, call Charles Alton at 540-722-4401.